TeamGloomy/TeamGloomy.github.io/pages/mydoc/ender_3_conversion.md

 ```
 M997 S1
 ```
-Wait for the uploading of the wifi firmware to finish.
+Wait for the uploading of the WiFi firmware to finish.
 Then send the following
 ```
 M552 S0
 M587 S"your SSID" P"your password"